-Site Access: Access to the School of Nursing is restricted to University of Michigan students, staff, faculty and those having business with the U-M School of Nursing.
+Site Access: Access to the School of Nursing is restricted to University of Michigan students, staff, faculty, and those having business with the U-M School of Nursing.
 The School of Nursing Building is equipped with an extensive care access system, which will necessitate frequent use of your M-Card.
 As such, anyone entering the 426 N. Ingalls Building will be required to prominently display their M-Card.

-Normal business hours for the south exterior doors facing Cornwell Street to be unlocked are 7:30 a.m. - 5:30 p.m., Monday - Friday.
+Normal business hours for the south exterior doors facing Cornwell Street are kept locked.
+Students must badge in for access Monday - Friday.

-Normal business hours for the 1^{st} and 2^{nd} floor classrooms to be unlocked are 7:30 a.m. - 600 p.m., Monday - Friday.
+Normal business hours for the 1^{st} and 2^{nd} floor classrooms to be unlocked are 6:30 a.m. - 8:00 p.m., Monday - Friday.

-Printers: M-Print printers are available in room 4210 400NIB and in the lower level of the School of Nursing Building near room A135.
+Printers: M-Print printers are available in room 4210, 400NIB and in the lower level of the School of Nursing Building near room A135.
 Standard student printing charges apply.
 For more information on M-Print services visit the ITS Campus Computing Sites web page.